Police Badger Persecution Training Courses

-The enthusiasm of the Wildlife Crime Officers and Police Community Support Officers has been evident throughout each of the day's training, showing their commitment to fighting badger crime.
+The enthusiasm of the Wildlife and Rural Crime Officers and Police Community Support Officers has been evident throughout each of the day's training, showing their commitment to fighting badger crime.

 The full day's training involved both theory and practical work, covering:

-· How to identify and prove in court that a badger sett is active
+· How to identify and prove that a badger sett is active